Maximize your Business Profitability with Python

 Profit reached: 504 euros

-- LpMaximize: your objective is to maximize your profit
+• LpMaximize: your objective is to maximise your profit

 These parameters can be loaded from an Excel file.

-Your local bakery cannot stop selling Lemon Cake from one day to another because it is not profitable.
+Your local bakery cannot stop selling Lemon Cake overnight because it is not profitable.

-Therefore in your model, you can add constraints of minimum quantity for each item to guarantee that your fans of lemon cake will have their favourite product.
+Therefore, in your model, you can add constraints of a minimum quantity for each item to guarantee that your fans of lemon cake will have their favourite product.

 About Me